PostgREST/postgrest/docs/api/reading.md

 ### Embedding Foreign Entities

+To help you make fewer requests, PostgREST allows the embedding of traditional SQL relationships into a response.
 Suppose you have a `projects` table which references `clients` through a foreign key called `client_id`.
 When listing projects through the API you can have it embed the client within each project response.
 For example,

 ```HTTP
 GET /projects?id=eq.1&select=id, name, clients{*}